 Storage

-Let your Java rice cool completely to prevent bacterial growth.
-Store leftovers in an airtight container in the refrigerator for up to 3 days.
-Reheat gently in a pan or microwave until warmed through.
+Let Java rice cool completely, then store in an airtight container in the refrigerator for up to 3 days.
+Reheat in a skillet or microwave until warmed through.

 Top Tips